mlrun/katacoda-scenarios/00-mlrun-tutorial/install.md

 We will start with creating a project, running and tracking jobs locally.

-to start MLRun DB/API service as a local process:
+Start MLRun DB/API service as a local process:

+>  Run the API in the 2nd terminal to save the clutter (click the "+" to open a new terminal)

 `mlrun db &`{{execute T2}}

->  This will run in the 2nd terminal to save the clutter

 Go back to the first terminal and set mlrun environment with basic local configuration (see `local.env`{{open}}):